bazelbuild/bazel/site/docs/skylark/macros.md

 ## Macro creation

-A macro is a function called from the BUILD file.
-It can instantiate native or Skylark rules.
+A macro is a function called from the BUILD file that can instantiate rules.
 Macros don't give additional power, they are just used for encapsulation and code reuse.
 By the end of the loading phase, macros don't exist anymore, and Bazel sees only the set of rules they created.

 Native rules can be instantiated from the `native` module, e.g.